Samkth123/KTH-md/Devops/Lecture 1.md

 	- In CI you want to check things, ex check if formating is correct (you used tabs instead of space for example) Then it fails
 	- But formating is checked before you even push?
 Ex write a script that checks

+devops - development operations -- means not writing code but running code.